BlueBrain/atlas-suite/README.md

 [GitHub repo](https://github.com/BlueBrain/atlas-densities),
 [Documentation](https://github.com/BlueBrain/atlas-densities#readme).

-**TBD.**

-Create the volumetric density data files for brain regions.
+**Create the volumetric density data files for brain regions.**

+This project contains the tools to create the volumetric density data files the `BBP Cell Atlas`_ is built on.
+For example:
+ * combine AIBS annotation files to reinstate missing mouse brain regions
+ * combine several AIBS gene marker datasets, to be used as hints for the spatial distribution of glia cells
+ * compute cell densities for several cell types including neurons and glia cells in the whole mouse brain

 ## atlas-direction-vectors